ampersandlabs-io/django-template/README.md

 Setup Environmental Variables:

     rename .env.example to .env and populate the missing keys.

+    #it's important it follows this format
+    AWS_ACCESS_KEY_ID=this-is-some-access-key

 Run project:

     gem install foreman #if not already installed

+    # setup your Procfile.dev, then.

-    foreman start -f Procfile.dev
+    fab start
-    # tip: create an alias in your .bash_profile or .bash_rc and use it to start the server

 Management tasks:

+    fab start

-    fab deploy
+    fab mg_cmd:command

+    fab update_code:branch # if not provided it picks the current branch

     fab collectstatic:environment